 A: What I liked best about … was …

-While it’s possible to record a testimonial with low-end equipment – over Zoom, even – it will necessarily look and feel cheap.
+While it’s possible to record a testimonial with low-end equipment – over Zoom, even – it will necessarily look and feel unprofessional.

-You can rent an indoor studio with all the equipment ready, or set up your own indoor or outdoor shoot.
+Perhaps the easiest option is to rent an indoor studio with all the equipment ready.
+Of course, you can also set up your own indoor or outdoor shoot.

-In either case, the three most important elements are:
+In any case, the three most important pieces of equipment are:

 High-quality mics let you cut back on ambient noise and capture clear audio.
-Best for this are unidirectional shotgun mics (for example, mounted on cameras) or omnidirectional lavalier mics (clipped onto clothing close to the speaker’s mouth).
+Best for this are unidirectional shotgun mics (for example, mounted on cameras) or lapel mics close to the speaker’s mouth.
 If you’re recording outdoors, wind protection is crucial.

 Make sure to capture several takes of the entire conversation, and from several angles.

-Once you’re done with the filming, you have to tackle the next task: editing the extensive footage you captured into a short and engaging video, ideally between 90 and 150 seconds long.
+Once you’re done filming, you have to tackle the next task: editing the extensive footage you captured into a short and engaging video.
+The ideal length appears to be between 90 and 150 seconds.

 If you’re new to video editing or don’t have an editor on your team, it’s definitely worth investing in professional editing services for the best possible result.

-You can either opt for hiring a freelance editor, or reach out to a professional video editing company.
-In any case, compare a few different offers and check your candidates’ portfolio – and their own testimonials – for proof of experience and quality.
+You can either opt for hiring a freelance editor – on freelance job boards, for example – or reach out to a professional video editing company.
+In any case, compare a few different offers and check your candidates’ portfolio for proof of experience and quality.

-Testimonial videos are an integral part of any video marketing strategy, and an excellent way to engage potential customers.
+Testimonial videos are a core part of any video marketing strategy, and an excellent way to engage potential customers.